 Clearly, this algorithm never rejects a bipartite graph.
-Indeed, the analysis of [GR2] focuses on the case that the graph G is ε -far from bipartite, and shows that the algorithm will reject G with high probability.
+Indeed, the analysis of [16] focuses on the case that the graph G is ε -far from bipartite, and shows that the algorithm will reject G with high probability.
 The rather involved analysis breaks down to two complementary facts that refer to a notion of a good start vertex.
 Loosely speaking, a start vertex is called good if, when the tester selects it in Step 1, the probability that the tester finds an odd-length cycle in Step 2 is somewhat small (say, below 1/10).
-We note that the actual definition of a good vertex refers to the probability of finding an odd-length cycle when taking two independent random walks from this vertex.
+This is indeed the definition used in [16, Sec.
+4], but the analysis there actually refers to a technical condition that is stated in [16, Lem.
+4.5] and refers to what happens when taking two independent random walks from the start vertex.
+Thus, here we call a start vertex good if it does not satisfy the said condition (stated in [16, Lem.
+4.5]), and it is not good if it satisfies this condition.

-Most of [GR2] is devoted to establishing the fact that if G is ε -far from bipartite then an $\Omega(\epsilon)$ fraction of the vertices are not good.
-It is crucial for us that this technically involved analysis does not refer at all to the algorithm; it rather refers to the definition of a good vertex, which (as stressed above) refers to a mental experiment in which one takes two independent random walks from this vertex.
-Thus, this analysis remains intact regardless of how we chose to implement Algorithm 11.
+Most of [16, Sec.
+4] is devoted to establishing the fact that if G is ε -far from bipartite then an $\Omega(\epsilon)$ fraction of the vertices are not good.
+It is crucial for us that this technically involved analysis (provided in [16, Sec.
+4.2-4.4]) does not refer at all to the algorithm; it rather refers to the definition of a good vertex, which (as stressed above) refers to a mental experiment in which one takes two independent random walks from this vertex.
+Thus, this analysis remains intact regardless of how we chose to implement Algorithm 4.6.

-The complimentary fact regarding good vertices is that when the tester selects a vertex that is not good (in Step 1), the probability that it finds an odd-length cycle in Step 2 is not too small (say, at least 1/10).
-Indeed, this fact refers to Algorithm 11 itself, but its rather simple proof (provided in [GR2]) only presumes that the K random walks are distributed in a 4-wise independent manner.
-Specifically, the analysis defines a random variable for each pair of walks such that this random variable represents the event of finding an odd-length cycle via the corresponding two walks.
+The complementary fact regarding good vertices is that when the tester selects a vertex that is not good (in Step 1), the probability that it finds an odd-length cycle in Step 2 is not too small (say, at least 1/10).
+Indeed, this fact refers to Algorithm 4.6 itself, but its rather simple proof (provided in [16, Sec.
+4.5]) only presumes that the K random walks are distributed in a 4-wise independent manner.
+Specifically, the analysis in [16, Sec.
+4.5] defines a random variable for each pair of walks such that this random variable represents the event of finding an odd-length cycle via the corresponding two walks.
 Then, Chebyshev's Inequality is applied while relying on the expectation and variance of the sum of these random variables.
 As one may guess, the said expectation and variance are computed by only relying on the expectation of the individual random variables and the co-variances of all possible pairs of random variables.
 Thus, the analysis remains valid as long as the said expectation and co-variance maintain their value, which is definitely the case provided that each pair of random variables maintains its behavior.
-Noting that each pair of random variables refers to at most four different random walks, we establish our claim that the analysis of [GR2] only presumes that the K random walks are distributed in a 4-wise independent manner.
+Noting that each pair of random variables refers to at most four different random walks, we establish our claim that the analysis of [16] only presumes that the K random walks are distributed in a 4-wise independent manner.